 I’ve posted several pressure cooker cheesecake recipes on Pressure Cooking Today.
 One of my favorites is adapted from a recipe sent to me by Jerry, a long-time Pressure Cooking Today reader.

 This recipe is based on the New York Cheesecake with a Toffee Pecan Shortbread Cookie Crust recipe from Jerry.
 It’s a fabulous cheesecake.
 I love the creamy, rich, texture, but some readers were having trouble with it overflowing the springform pan, so I decided to reduce the volume a little bit, but keep the rich, dense texture.

 This Pressure Cooker Samoa Cheesecake is so decadently delicious.
-It has the flavors of my favorite Girl Scout cookie but also has a smooth, creamy cheesecake middle.
+It has the flavors of my favorite Girl Scout cookie, but it also has a smooth, creamy cheesecake middle.

-I can’t tell you how much my husband and I loved this cheesecake.
+I can’t tell you how much my husband and I love this pressure cooker cheesecake recipe.
 It may be the best cheesecake I’ve ever made.
-Put this cheesecake on your list to make as soon as possible.
+Put this cheesecake recipe on your list to make as soon as possible.
 You’ll be glad you did.

 Pressure Cooker Samoa Cheesecake

 - 1/2 cup crushed chocolate graham cracker cookies